adubredu/Potentials.jl/README.md

 # Potentials.jl
-Reviving the glories of Artificial Potential Functions for fast, reactive motion control.
+Reviving the glories of Artificial Potential Fields for fast, reactive motion control.

 Implements goal-receding attractor potentials for more stable whole-body motions.